6 Money Saving Tips for Summer

 - Take advantage of extended evenings.
 Instead of retiring to the couch to stream a show, use the extended daylight hours to enjoy the great outdoors.
 You'll save a bit of money on electricity by not running the electronics and indoor lights, and get some exercise, too.

 - Replace your air conditioner filters.
-This can be easy to overlook, but a dirty filter can increase your cooling costs.
+This regular maintenance can be easy to overlook, but a dirty filter can increase your cooling costs.
 Dirty filters restrict the airflow and the efficiency of the air conditioner, which translates into more run time and higher cooling costs.
 Filters are cheap, so replace them regularly.

 - Plan ahead for future home and garden projects.
 As summer begins to wind down, it is a perfect time to be on the lookout for season-ending sales.
 Landscape plants, tools, and other outdoor project materials tend to go on sale as people begin to look toward autumn and spending less time outside.